Israa-Odeh/simple-shopping-cart/README.md

 # Souqna

-This project implements a simple shopping cart interface that offers a straightforward way for users to view products, add items to the cart, remove items, check the total cost of the items, and complete their purchase by submitting a checkout form with their details.
+This project implements a simple shopping interface that offers a straightforward way for users to view products, add items to the cart, remove items, check the total cost of the items, and complete their purchase by submitting a checkout form with their details.

 ## Features